Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Multi-Modal Feature Extraction

 \subsubsection{2D-Visual Feature Extraction}

-After the \textit{Z-score normalization} and \textit{resizing} operations, $\hat{\mathbf{X}}_{\rm{n}}^{\rm{P}}$ is regarded as the visual part of the multi-modal input data.
-In the computer vision field, many powerful NNs have been designed for image feature extraction and analysis \cite{Ngiam2011}, serving tasks like target detection and tracking (e.g., Res-Net \cite{he2016deep}, AlexNet \cite{krizhevsky2017imagenet}, and GoogleNet \cite{szegedy2015going}).
-To efficiently extract the deep feature of the RGB images, the ResNet-18 \cite{he2016deep} is adopted in VFE module for its capability of extracting more abundant features while simplifying the learning difficulty and preventing the problem of vanishing gradient.
+After the RGB image pre-processing, $\hat{\mathbf{X}}_n^{\rm{P}}$ is regarded as the visual part of the multi-modal input data.
+In the computer vision field, many powerful NNs have been designed for image feature extraction and analysis \cite{Ngiam2011}, serving tasks like target detection and tracking (e.g., Res-Net \cite{he2016deep} and AlexNet \cite{krizhevsky2017imagenet}).
+To efficiently extract the deep feature of RGB images, the ResNet-18 \cite{he2016deep} is adopted in VFE module for its capability of extracting more abundant features while simplifying the learning difficulty and preventing the vanishing gradient issue.
 Note that the adopted ResNet-18 is customized to adaptively adjust the size of the extracted 2D-visual feature in the MMFF-Net.
-Specifically, the output FC layer of ResNet-18 is replaced by one with customized length $L_{\rm{V}}$ which also represents the length of the 2D-visual feature.
-For clarity, the processing flow for VFE module\footnote{The detailed hyper-parameters of the network architecture will be presented in Section \ref{networkpara}.} is shown in Fig. \ref{VFE}.
+Specifically, its output {fully connected (FC)} layer is replaced by one with customized length $L_{\rm{V}}$ which also represents the length of the 2D-visual feature.
+For clarity, the processing flow for VFE module is shown in Fig.~\ref{VFE}.